-Any student who has been a resident of Indiana for the last five years, and whose parent has a service-connected disability or whose parent's death was the result of service in the armed forces, is eligible for the Child-of-Disabled Veteran Award.
-This award pays all fees except building and health fees, which are nonremittable.
-Application for this award is made through the Office of Scholarships and Financial Aids.
+Students who have been residents of Indiana for the past five years, and whose parent has a service-connected disability or whose parent's death was the result of service in the armed forces, are eligible for the Child-of-Disabled Veteran Award.
+This award pays all fees except building and health fees which are nonremittable.
+Application for this award is made through the Scholarships and Financial Aids Office.